Skip to content

 • Provide an interface to a home alarm system (or another device)

-• REAL-TIME MONITORING with Level Sense Pro Water Alarm Sensor lets you know immediately about fluid levels in wells and cisterns.
-Discover moisture and leaks early so you can act fast and limit damage.
+• REALTIME MONITORING with Level Sense Pro Water detector alarm lets you know immediately about fluid levels.
+Discover Temperature, humidity and water leak alarm early so you can act fast & limit damage

-• WIFI-ENABLED water alarm sensor with float switch monitors temperature, water level, humidity, leak detection and power outage.
-Cloud check-in monitoring helps deter frozen pipes, flooded basements and more.
+• WIF water alarm sensor with float switch monitors temperature, water level, humidity, leak detection and power outage alarm.
+Cloud check-in monitoring prevents frozen pipes, flooded basements & more.

-• Back-Up power provided by an auto-recharging internal back-up battery, Level Sense Pro Wifi Water Leak Detector stays on-top of sump pump levels even when storms interrupt electrical service to your home.
+• Back-Up power provided by an auto-recharging internal back-up battery, Level Sense Pro Wifi Water Leak Detector monitors sump pump water levels.
+Get notified before the sump pump float switch fails.

-• WAREHOUSE YOUR DATA with our smart water sensor so you can compare depth histories, pump cycles and run times.
+• WiFi water alarm leak detector and water alarms for basements.
+Free basic portal service.
 See current conditions and tank levels anytime with any tablet, cell phone or computer.

 Fortunately, many plumbers offer emergency services so you don’t have to worry about calling someone else.